rjcncpt/starcitizen-better-spectrum-look/README.md

-# Star Citizen better Spectrum look
+# Better look for the Spectrum website (Star Citizen)
 I've reworked the CSS code of the Star Citizen Spectrum website a bit, as I'm not happy with the original color scheme.
 I toned down the intrusive blue of the website a bit.